MPAC mails more than 800,000 Property Assessment Notices across Ontario

 - change in the classification or tax liability of the property.

-Property owners can login to aboutmyproperty.ca using their Roll Number and Access Key which is found on their Property Assessment Notice.
+Property owners can login to aboutmyproperty.ca using their Roll Number and Access Key, which can be found on their Property Assessment Notice.
 For greater convenience, RfRs can also be filed directly through aboutmyproperty.ca.
+Property owners have until April 1, 2019 to file an RfR for the 2019 property tax year.

 1 866 296-6722